A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids: Introduction

-Chemo-physical models, on the other hand, can supplement experimental techniques and are a valuable tool to rationalize the different definitions for transference numbers proposed in the literature.
-Different parameter definitions and experimental set-ups can be exactly quantified with sufficient effort, e.g. the relation between VLF-EIS and eNMR.\cite{Pfeifer2021} Transference numbers depend on the adopted frame of reference determined by the underlying theory.
-The choice of the reference frame specifies the ion fluxes which are defined relative to the corresponding drift velocity of the reference frame.
 For a certain application one reference frame is more convenient for describing observed phenomena than another.
 For example, in the presence of an excess solvent species, \emph{e.g.} in aqueous electrolytes or polymer electrolytes, the species velocity of the solvent is the natural reference.
-This is what models based on the Stefan-Maxwell theory, like the widespread concentrated solution theory, were designed for.\cite{Doyle1994,Nyman2008,Hou2020} Another choice for the reference frame often used in the literature is the mass-based frame where the ion fluxes are expressed relative to the center-of-mass (CM) motion.
-Because the corresponding drift velocity equals the bulk momentum per unit mass, this description is inherently related to momentum balance and applies to highly viscous liquids where momentum dissipation due to friction forces must be taken into account.\cite{doi:10.1080/00268978400102441} For describing bulk transport in IL electrolytes using an Onsager approach, the mass-based description is the natural choice of reference.\cite{schammer2020theory} This frame also forms the reference description used in molecular dynamics (MD) simulations.\cite{doi:10.1021/jacs.2c02389} Here, structural and dynamical properties can be directly accessed from the atomic or molecular structure of the system evolving with time.
+Also, the aforementioned Hittorf method for determining transference numbers relates to the solvent-fixed reference frame\cite{Miller1966a} and models based on the Stefan-Maxwell theory, like the widespread concentrated solution theory are formulated in this frame.\cite{Doyle1994,Nyman2008,Hou2020} Another choice for the reference frame often used in the literature is the mass-based frame where the ion flux densities are expressed relative to the center-of-mass (CM) motion.
+Because the corresponding drift velocity equals the bulk momentum per unit mass, this description is inherently related to momentum balance and applies to highly viscous liquids where momentum dissipation due to friction forces must be taken into account.\cite{doi:10.1080/00268978400102441} For describing bulk transport in IL electrolytes using an Onsager approach, the mass-based description is the natural choice of reference.\cite{schammer2020theory} This frame also forms the reference description used in molecular dynamics (MD) simulations.\cite{Shao2022} Here, structural and dynamical properties can be directly accessed from the atomic or molecular structure of the system evolving with time.
 Then, parameters like the transference number can be calculated using analytical tools.\cite{Wheeler2004_1,Wheeler2004_2,Molinari2019_1}